PARKDALE

 Did You Know?
 Karaoke originated in Japan in the 1970s — literally meaning “empty orchestra” — and it turns out singing karaoke helps reduce stress and build connection.

 Easy Restaurant has been part of Parkdale for nearly three decades, celebrating 27 years in the neighbourhood in 2026.
-Known for its Tex-Mex–inspired brunch, Easy serves everything from scratch using free-range eggs, locally sourced beef, and Ontario maple syrup, with plenty of gluten-free, dairy-free, and vegan options.
+Known for its Tex-Mex–inspired brunch, Easy serves everything from scratch using locally sourced ingredients and Ontario maple syrup, with plenty of gluten-free, dairy-free, and vegan options.

 With friendly staff, hot Italian coffee, and fresh-squeezed juice, it’s a long-time local favourite just south of Roncesvalles.